-Depending on the DR configuration, perform one of the following procedures to test how VCS recovers after all hosts at the primary site fail.
+Perform the procedure that is applicable to your DR configuration to test how VCS recovers after all hosts at the primary site fail.

 To test disaster recovery for host failure in global cluster setup

 Halt the hosts at the primary site.